elastic/apm-nodejs-http-client/README.md

   sent to the APM Server should be written.
 The data will be in ndjson format and will be uncompressed.
 Note that using this option can impact performance.
+- `apmServerVersion` - A string version to assume is the version of the APM Server at `serverUrl`.
+This option is typically only used for testing.
+  Normally this client will fetch the APM Server version at startup.
+  XXX

 ### Event: `config`